hebergonza719/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Questions.md

 Suppose that you have an n-story building and plenty of eggs.
 Suppose also that an egg gets broken if it is thrown off floor f or higher, and doesn't get broken if dropped off a floor less than floor f.
 Devise a strategy to determine the value of f such that the number of dropped + broken eggs is minimized.

 Write out your proposed algorithm in plain English or pseudocode AND give the runtime complexity of your solution.

+1. determine half of the amount of floors
+2. check if egg breaks in half
+2a.
+if egg breaks
+  go down a level
+  check if breaks
+    if it breaks
+      go to half of current floor and bottom floor if it doesn't break
+      return floor
+  repeat loop
+2b.
+if egg doesn't break
+  go up to half of current floor and top check if egg breaks
+    if it breaks
+      go down a level
+      if it breaks
+        go to half of current floor and previous floor if it doesn't break
+        return floor
+    repeat loop

+The runtime complexity is Θ(log(n)).
+In my planning, I noticed it had similarities to a binary search tree which has a runtime complexity of Θ(log(n)).